blancusjh/fractals/README.md

 # Fractals

-A garden of escape-time fractals, open to any depth.

 ![An endless zoom into the Mandelbrot set, down Seahorse Valley to a tiny copy of the whole set, where it starts again.](docs/infinite_zoom.gif)